CS126SP20/Cinder-Othello/DEVELOPMENT.md

     - Need to have somewhere to display the user score and winner

  - **04/25/2020** Fixed the bug of screen turning all black.
-Got the tile flipping algorithm fully implemented
+Got the tile flipping algorithm fully implemented.
+Also added method to calculate the player scores.
-    - Need to try to modularize the algorithm into methods to make the code more readable and clean
+    - Need to try to modularize the tile flipping algorithm into methods to make the code more readable and clean
+    - Next step is to add a method that checks for valid moves and allows the user to see what those valid moves are
     - Look into creating a Logic class, if necessary
+    - Need to look into how I want to display scores, whose turn it is, etc.

+ - **04/26/2020** Added method to check for valid move and player can only place pieces where the move is valid.
+    - I want to next display pieces on the board that are valid moves for the user